ColinKennedy/ways/docs/why.rst

 The problem with writing code isn't actually writing it for the first time.
 It's changing code later that causes the most issues.
-Project requirements change or I/O can out of hand, forcing multiple tools to update with new changes to the code.
+Project requirements change or I/O can out of hand.
+Depending on the changes needed, multiple tools might need to be updated at once.

 Dealing with these complexity-scenarios is where Ways truly shines.